Segments in initial messages and replies

 Did you know long text messages can break into multiple texts for some recipients?
 Text messages are sent using blocks of encoded characters called segments.
 Segment length is based on the amount of data that each character uses within that segment to be translated into readable text.

 The default message length is 160 characters.
 Basic characters ("7-bit encoded") are worth one character.
 Some special characters can be encoded this way, but are worth two character lengths of data.

 Many "fancier" characters and emojis will cause the entire segment length to be shorter.
-This is because the language used to explain emojis and special characters is more complicated and uses more data.
+This is because the language used to explain emojis and special characters are more complicated and use more data.
 Messages sent with "fancy" characters will transform every segment in that message to a maximum of 70 characters.

 External tools like this SMS Length Calculator can help analyze your message to preview how many characters it will use.

-ThruText's Segment Preview Feature will allow you to estimate the segments for initial messages or recommended replies.
+ThruText's Segment Preview Feature will allow you to estimate the segments for messages.
 The preview is an estimate because the length of your custom attributes (like the texter's first or last name) in the script may change.
 However, this is a great way to gain visibility into your script's length and how it will appear to contacts on devices that display message segments as separate texts.

 In the following example, the estimator shows that the crafted message is currently using one segment and has used 148 out of the available 160 characters for segment one.
 This means there is space for around 12 more characters before the start of segment two.

 As you can see in the above example, there are required variables for you to use for inserting your Organization display name and Opt out language.
 It is considered a best practice and can help deliverability to identify your organization and provide opt out instructions in your initial message.
 For more information on these required variables, please check out our guide Organization Display Name and Opt Out Language.